wonday/react-native-orientation-locker/README.md

 - `lockToLandscape()`
 - `lockToLandscapeLeft()`  this will lock to camera left home button right
 - `lockToLandscapeRight()` this will lock to camera right home button left
-- `lockToPortraitUpsideDown` only support android and windows
+- `lockToPortraitUpsideDown` only support android and Windows
 - `lockToAllOrientationsButUpsideDown` only ios
 - `unlockAllOrientations()`
 - `getOrientation(function(orientation))`